-- The REL/RL should be expressed in tons of carbon dioxide equivalent per year.
-17 - The rationale for the approach to the REL/RL should be provided.
-18 - The information used in the construction of the REL/RL should be transparent, complete, consistent and accurate, allowing for the reconstruction of the REL/RL. - The REL/RL should be established transparently, taking into account historical data and, if adjusted for national circumstances, should include rationale for making adjustments including details on these national circumstances and how they were considered. - The REL/RL should maintain consistency with anthropogenic forest-related GHG emissions by sources and removals by sinks as contained in each country's GHG inventories. - The definition of forest used should be clearly provided. - The pools and gases included should be clearly provided, along with a rationale for the exclusion of any pools or gases. - The activities included should be clearly provided, along with a rationale for the exclusion of any activities.
+- The REL/RL should be established transparently, taking into account historical data and, if adjusted for national circumstances, should include rationale for making adjustments including details on these national circumstances and how they were considered. - The REL/RL should maintain consistency with anthropogenic forest-related GHG emissions by sources and removals by sinks as contained in each country's GHG inventories. - The definition of forest used should be clearly provided. - The pools and gases included should be clearly provided, along with a rationale for the exclusion of any pools or gases. - The activities included should be clearly provided, along with a rationale for the exclusion of any activities.